Zecao/IterativeBranchExchange/README.md

 # 2020Dijkstra
-Repository for the article "Applying the Dijkstra’s Algorithm in Distribution Networks Reconfiguration for Energy Losses Optimization".
+Repository for the article "Applying Dijkstra’s Algorithm to the Distribution Network Reconfiguration Problem for Energy Losses Minimization".
 This repository is subdivided in the following subdirectories:

 ## 1. Suplementary material for the article